heart

 Embodied familiarity

-The form is designed to feel like one’s own heart.
+The form must feel like one’s own heart.
 Anatomical realism and hand-scaled proportions support immediate bodily recognition, reducing cognitive distance and allowing the object to be experienced as an extension of the body rather than an external device.

 Physical invitation